Reputation Checker

 See how many times a player has been reported on our platform.

-Suspicion Rate
+Suspicion Signals

 Trade Reports